Authors: Dr. Jean-Paul Rodrigue, Dr. Theo Notteboom and Dr. Athanasios Pallis

 Within a freight terminal, several processes can be automated.
 Container yard management has been automated for decades, using information systems to manage the stacking of inbound and outbound containers.
 Thus, automated yard planning allows for more effective positioning of containers and equipment to increase throughput with the same assets.
-Horizontal movement automation involves using Automated Guided Vehicles (AGV) such as straddle carriers (AutoStrad) or shuttles.
-These vehicles bring containers back and forth from Automated Stacking Cranes (ASC), which are rail-mounted gantry cranes managing stacks of containers that are usually aligned perpendicular to the pier.
+Horizontal movement automation involves using Automated Guided Vehicles (AGVs) such as straddle carriers (AutoStrads) or shuttles.
+These vehicles bring containers back and forth from Automated Stacking Cranes (ASCs), which are rail-mounted gantry cranes managing stacks of containers that are usually aligned perpendicular to the pier.
 The pier-side of the stack is used for loading and unloading containers coming from the pier, while the gate side of the stack is used for pick up or deliveries of containers to or from the terminal gate.
 Such movements are usually done with trucks and chassis.
-Yard automation requires container position determination systems that allow to automatically know at any time through sensors the location of all the containers within the terminal.
-This enables their effective management, making them available to be quickly retrieved to be loaded on a ship or picked up for inland distribution.
+Yard automation requires container position determination systems that make the location of all the containers within the terminal known at any time through sensors.
+This enables their effective management, making them available to be quickly retrieved for loading on a ship or picking up for inland distribution.

 B. Terminal interface automation

 Automated mooring systems are able to quickly dock and undock a ship, improving ship turnaround time.
 Automated Ship to Shore Cranes (ASSC) are automated versions of standard portainers that are remotely controlled.
 An operator can control several cranes instead of one.
-For intermodal terminals, Automated Intermodal Cranes are a modified version of ASC that is usually wider since their services both as loading, unloading, and stacking equipment.
+For intermodal terminals, Automated Intermodal Cranes are a modified version of ASCs and are usually wider since they service as loading and unloading, and stacking equipment.

-Automated gate systems (AGS) have received a wide diffusion because of the substantial benefits they provide for terminal access.
-They require to have documentation to be electronically provided before picking up or dropping at the terminal, which improves processing time and reduces the risk of errors with the associated delays.
+Automated gate systems (AGSs) have received wide diffusion because of the substantial benefits they provide for terminal access.
+They need to have documentation electronically provided before picking up or dropping at the terminal, which improves processing time and reduces the risk of errors with their associated delays.

 C. Foreland and hinterland automation